storyandpixel/quantify-json-to-fcp-xml-converter/README.md

 cd quantify-json-to-fcp-xml-converter-master/
 ```

 The above commands downloaded the script and extracted it to a folder.
 The `cd` command put you inside that new folder.
 Now you will run a command that will install some other scripts that our script depends on.

-The first command installs a system-wide tool.
-OS X requires you to enter your password to install system-wide tools, and you'll be prompted for your password.
+The command below installs a system-wide tool.
+OS X requires you to enter your password to install system-wide tools, so you'll be prompted for your password.
 Enter the same password you would use to log on to your Mac.

 Copy-paste the following, press enter, then type your login password and press enter again: